steveworley/steveworley.github.io/_posts/2018-02-22-css-security.md

 ![React components](/img/login-value-update.png)

 The attack uses CSS3 pseudo selectors which allow us to target particular attributes; for example the `value` attribute.
-So the attacker simply includes a stylesheet that has a series of `input[type="password][value="a"]` style definitions that update the background image of the element to a remote destination; in the example `http://localhost:3000/a`.
+So the attacker simply includes a stylesheet that has a series of `input[type="password][value$={alpha}]` style definitions.
+These instruct the browser to update the style if the value ends with the given letter it will then update the background image to a remote destination; in the example `http://localhost:3000/{alpha}`.
 With some smarts on the logging server you could piece the requests back together and find a password.

 ## How do we prevent this?